 A Unique Level of Access

-Nuvance Health’s cancer clinical trials provide a strong pipeline for new approaches to treating cancer.
+Nuvance Health’s cancer clinical trials provide a strong pipeline for new approaches to treating advanced cancer.
 These treatments are available to our patients years before they’re offered to the public.
 Our trials come from a variety of sources, including:

 - The National Cancer Institute

 - “Home-grown” studies available only in our network and authored by our physicians

 Cancer Prevention Research

 Nuvance Health has a strong cancer prevention research program, particularly in pancreatic cancer.
 We’re running a significant study on the early detection of pancreatic cancer.
 This study focuses on people with a family history of pancreatic cancer or those over 50 years old with new-onset diabetes.

 Early Access to Innovative Cancer Therapies

 Nuvance Health provides the full range of clinical trials, from Phase I (the earliest level of testing) through Phase III.
 Phase I trials offer eligible patients early access to innovative therapies such as drugs and vaccines.
 For instance, we recently administered a trial for an antibody therapy to treat metastatic triple-negative breast cancer, which was key to its earning FDA approval.

 You don’t have to travel far to get advanced cancer care.
 Our access to groundbreaking cancer research is uncommon among community hospitals, bringing medical innovation to your local area.